-Reference methods can differ between laboratories, so check for a linear offset upon receipt of a new isotherm model from METER.
-In addition, the linear offset should be adjusted if moisture contents calculated by the AQUALAB DUO instrument are consistently higher or lower for a product than reference method values over several samples.
+A linear offset must be performed every time a new model is implemented.
+In addition, the linear offset should be adjusted if moisture content values calculated by the AQUALAB 4 are consistently higher or lower than reference method values over several samples.